jhale/sustainable-scientific-software/README.md

 ### Prerequisites

-Students must know Python and have basic knowledge of a Unix shell.
+Students must know Python and have basic knowledge of a Unix shell, e.g. bash.

 ### Assessment